mmore500/mmore500.github.io/blog_professional/_posts/2019-12-16-depo-consensus.md

 Tag-match regulation allows the SignalGP program module that will be returned by a particular query to be switched up at run time.
 A SignalGP program module can be "upregulated," meaning that it will match *better* with every query against it.
 A program module can also be "downregulated," meaning that it will match *worse* with every query against it.
-If a module is neither upregulated or downregulated, its raw match score with queries is unaffected.
+If a module is neither upregulated or downregulated, its raw match distance with queries is unaffected.

 Each tag designating a SignalGP program module has an associated regulation state.
 In this work, we use an unbounded floating point value.